mscharley/mscharley.github.io/_posts/2012-06-15-how-to-find-the-path-to-git-s-workdir.markdown

 laid out in reasonable folders like `~/htdocs/project`, however I was lacking a good way to get at that project name.

+**Update:** Since I wrote this post, I've found a built-in command to do this.
+I now have both methods aliased, since sometimes you don't want/need an error and you always want a folder name.

 The solution
 ------------

 {% highlight console %}
+$ git config 'alias.workdir' 'rev-parse --show-toplevel'
-$ git config alias.workdir '!echo $PWD'
+$ git config 'alias.workdir-or-cwd' '!echo $PWD'
 $ git workdir
 $ git workdir | xargs basename     # only get project name
 {% endhighlight %}